Blogs

 -- Jacob Brown, Software Team Lead

-Watch Jacob's interview, discussing how they implemented their own notifications, then switch to NotificationAPI.
+Watch Jacob's interview, discussing how they implemented their notifications from scratch, then switch to NotificationAPI.